-In 1976, a 23-year-old German girl named Annaliese Michel died of dehydration and malnutrition after over 60 exorcisms were performed on her over a period of 10 months.
+In 1976, a 23-year-old German girl named Anneliese Michel died of dehydration and malnutrition after more than 60 exorcisms were performed on her throughout a period of 10 months.
 Her troubles started at 16 when she had a seizure.
-She was later diagnosed with temporal lobe epilepsy and depression, and a few years later was reported to loathe religious icons, hear voices, and she became suicidal.
+She was later diagnosed with temporal lobe epilepsy and depression.
+She was also reported to loathe religious icons, hear voices, and she became suicidal.

 A 17-year-old Palestinian girl named Israa Zourob died during an exorcism in 2014.
 Abu Khalil al-Zamili, the sheikh conducting the exorcism, forced her to drink a liter of water that had been mixed with salt in order to get the supposed demon to release her.
-Her mother, who watched her die, said that he and the girl’s brother forced her to drink after she complained that the water was too salty.
+Her mother, who watched her perish, said that he and the girl’s brother forced her to drink after she complained that the water was too salty.

 In 2005, Maricica Irina Cornici, a young Romanian nun, believed the devil was trying to communicate with her inside her mind.
 She was initially treated for schizophrenia, but her fellow nuns decided what she needed was an exorcism.
 The nuns and a monk tied the woman to a cross, shoved a towel in her mouth, and left her there for multiple days with no food.
 She died of suffocation and dehydration.
 The monk and nuns were charged with her murder, and they were sentenced to between five to 14 years in prison.